schollz/piwip/README.md

 - E2/E3 trims sample

+**quick start:**

-**quick start:** plug in midi keyboard and audio source. turn E1 to "sampler". press K2 to arm or K3 to directly record. then play audio. now you can play it back on your midi source.
+- *sampling*: plug in midi keyboard and audio source. turn E1 to "sampler". press K2 to arm or K3 to directly record. then play audio. now you can play it back on your midi source.
+- *random harmony*: turn E1 to "follower". change `harmonizer -> probability` to `100%`. change the scale and root note to your preference. then press K2 to arm and play a sound through the input.

 there are a number of customizable parameters in the global menu. currently there are two presets (E1 toggles):